mixpanel/docs/pages/docs/tracking/reference/distinct-id-limits.md

 ## What happens when we detect a hot shard?
 Once a given entry crosses the threshold, all subsequent matching events (same `distinct_id` and `event_date`) will have the following transformations applied to them:
 - `event` will be changed to `$hotshard_events`.
-The original event name will be preserved under a property called `mp_original_event_name`.
+The original event name will be preserved under a property called `mp_original_event_name` (display name is `Hotshard Original Event Name`).
 Changing the name removes the bad events from being selected for analysis yet remain accessible for debugging.
 - `distinct_id` is changed to `""`.
-The original value will be preserved under a property called `mp_original_distinct_id`.
+The original value will be preserved under a property called `mp_original_distinct_id` (display name is `Hotshard Original Distinct ID`).
 Removing the distinct_id allows Mixpanel backend to distribute these events evenly across shards ensuring that performance is not adversely affected while keeping the data accessible for debugging.

 Original Event -
 ```json